Upper Division Dance

 Company is WCFA’s highest level catered to experienced dancers with many years of training.
 This advanced level is designed for the more mature dancer that performs soloist roles and lead roles in performances.
 Dancers train in multiple ballet technique and pointe classes, certified Progressing Ballet Technique (strength training curated for dancers), contemporary, modern, jazz, with options for theatre, tap, and weekend technique classes and variations.

-Requires a minimum of three days a week, plus rehearsals when preparing for performances.
+Requires a minimum of four days a week, plus rehearsals when preparing for performances.

 By audition only.